 Imagen joins the SVG SCMS Forum Panel

-Imagen Sales Manager, Will Pitt, joined this year’s panel discussion - The DAM Cloudy: Embracing the Cloud for MAM, DR and More - to explore how major players are increasingly adopting cloud technology and are looking to outsource their operations to the cloud for storage and distribution.
+Imagen Head of Sport, Will Pitt, joined this year’s panel discussion – The DAM Cloudy: Embracing the Cloud for MAM, DR and More – to explore how major players are increasingly adopting cloud technology and are looking to outsource their operations to the cloud for storage and distribution.

 The lively debate provided attendees with an understanding of the current state of the cloud and other storage technologies.
 A pragmatic discussion featuring industry leaders examined some current use cases of cloud-based systems, first steps for those just getting started, and hurdles to be overcome.

-Will Pitt, SVP, Sport and Media, Imagen, explained how sometimes a cloud-based need develops organically.
+Will Pitt, Head of Sport, Imagen, explained how sometimes a cloud-based need develops organically.
 When NBC Sports acquired the rights for the English Premier League, the league needed a new way to give NBC access to content from previous seasons.

 “The Premier League simply asked us how they could do it better and how they could put content somewhere centrally where it is completely secure and the experience in getting the content is reliable and repeatable,” he said.
 “It began with a simple step.”

 “One important thing organizations new to moving to the cloud need to keep in mind is that it is not an either/or decision but an evolutionary one that should not require an end goal.
 The nature of cloud-based technologies is constant evolution that moves forward as core technologies evolve.”